sinetric/Blood-System-Module-OPEN-SOURCE-/README.md

 ### Bug-Reports & Suggestions

 Suggest features or report bugs by directly messaging my main account (Mememoxzine#9290 on Discord), I appreciate any feedbacks.

+### Conclusion

+Thanks in advance, I hope you enjoy the module.

+(soryr for bad ingles it not my first language)